vincentarelbundock/Rdatasets/doc/openintro/rst/toy_anova.rst

       toy_anova R Documentation
       ========= ===============

-      .. rubric:: Simulated data set for ANOVA
+      .. rubric:: Simulated dataset for ANOVA
-         :name: simulated-data-set-for-anova
+         :name: simulated-dataset-for-anova

       .. rubric:: Description
          :name: description

-      Simulated data set for getting a better understanding of intuition that ANOVA is based off of.
+      Simulated dataset for getting a better understanding of intuition that ANOVA is based off of.

       .. rubric:: Usage